-A Limited Liability Company (LLC) is a business entity in the US that may be classified for federal income tax purposes as a partnership, corporation, or an entity disregarded as separate from its owner.
+A Limited Liability Company (LLC) is a business entity in the US that may be classified for federal income tax purposes as a partnership, corporation, or entity disregarded as separate from its owner.
 Starting an LLC is relatively easy and inexpensive, and the guidelines are less stringent than an S Corporation.

 What is an S Corporation?